-There are 2 types of line-graphics which can be printed from the e-book like any other pages...
+There are two types of line graphics that can be printed from the e-book like any other pages:

 - The sail templates.
-By printing off and fitting together 4 sheets of paper, you have a template for tracing out the sail on plastic sheet.
+By printing off and fitting together four sheets of paper, you have a template for tracing out the sail on plastic sheet.
 This approach ensures great accuracy and symmetry.

 - The spar shapes.
 By printing off the shapes you get a great head-start on producing an accurate frame for the kite you've selected.